dilipkumar1265/Software-Testing-Laboratory/EXP5.md

 ![05](https://github.com/user-attachments/assets/9348582e-6d98-4784-b1b2-9e1a03d92f4a)

 ### Result:
-Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.
+Thus, the Python program for binary search was implemented successfully, and the output was verified.